mocsa/x52msfsout/README.md

 - [x] \<sequences\> fully supported.
 - [x] \<indicators\> fully supported.
   - [x] \<led\> fully supported.
-    - [x] \<state\> fully supported, except index attribute not needed, because it is included in dataref name.
+    - [x] \<state\> fully supported.
+Also supports a new "delta" attribute, which determines the minimum change after which MSFS notifies us.
+Useful for values which constantly fluctuate, such as RPM.
 - [ ] \<mfd\> support is planned.

 ## Differences between X-Plane datarefs and MSFS SimVars